-Table 5.19.4-1 presents an analysis of all the Policy and Deployment & Manufacturing measures, carried out according to the assessment methodology described in Section 2.2.
-As it can be seen, eight clusters of measures are identified, of which five were assessable, for the pairs electricity/road, electricity/water (inland), CNG/road, LNG/road and hydrogen/road.
+5.19.4.4 Quantitative assessment of Policy and Deployment & Manufacturing measures pairs electricity/road, electricity/water (inland), CNG/road, LNG/road and hydrogen/road.
 The clusters for the pairs LNG/water and electricity/water (maritime) were not sufficiently detailed for an assessment.